Jeyson Rojas

-Jeyson Alejandro Rojas Orellana (born 23 January 2002) is a Chilean footballer who plays as a defender for Deportes La Serena on loan from Colo-Colo.
+Jeyson Alejandro Rojas Orellana (born 23 January 2002) is a Chilean footballer who plays as a defender for Colo-Colo.

 Club career

 He came to Colo-Colo in 2015 and made three appearances at the 2020 U-20 Copa Libertadores scoring a goal against Jorge Wilstermann U20.
 Later, he made his professional debut in a Primera División match against Huachipato on October 3, 2020.

 In the second half of 2024, Rojas was loaned out to Unión Española.
 The next year, he was loaned out ot Deportes La Serena.

 International career

 Rojas made his debut for the Chile national team on 9 December 2021 in a 2–2 draw against Mexico.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

 In 2024, he took part in the Pre-Olympic Tournament.